ralbasini/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 **Message.java**: The message we want to send.

 ###**Mock SMTP Server Installation**
- A jar file is included in root of the repo.
+ A jar file is included in the root of the repo.
 The command to execute the program in any promp is "java -jar MockMock.jar -p 25", where -p is the port used by the server.
 Be carreful, you should always have the lastest java version installed on your system.

+###**Mock SMTP Server Information**
+A Mocker Server allows to mock any server or service that you connect to over SMTP (in our case).
+It can easily recreate all types of responses for SMTP services to test applications easily and efficiently.

 Authors
 -------------